Survivor Support & Advocacy

 We're here to help you when you need it.

-While most of our staff outside of the counseling team are not confidential employees, a select few of our staff are Confidential Advocates.
-These staff members are available to offer support for any survivor of sexual assault that comes into the Women's Center in search of resources or help.
+Beyond our counseling team, a few additional members of our staff are designated as Confidential Advocates.
+Visit the Confidential Advocates page of this site to learn more about these staff members who are here to assist survivors of sexual assault who come into the Women's Center in search of resources or help.

 We're here to help you support a friend, colleague, or loved one that has been affected by gender-based violence.